 Failure to maintain a properly functioning AED defibrillator could result in serious liability issues in the event of a cardiac emergency on your property.
 These programs often cost less than $10 a month and help further protect your investment and your business.

 AED USA offers AEDMD, a free AED Management program for anybody who purchases AED accessories or AEDs.
-We will onboard your existing defibrillators, even if you purchased them elsewhere, and maintain them for you free.
+We will onboard your existing defibrillators, even if you purchased them elsewhere, and maintain them for you for free.
 You will be notified of expiration dates and recalls, and you will receive monthly remote readiness checks for your AEDs to ensure you are legally protected and your AEDs always work properly.

 Electrode pads can be disposed of in standard trash receptacles, as they are not considered hazardous waste.
 However, the components of AED machines and batteries must be properly recycled.
 While some locations will accept these items for free, others may charge a nominal fee.
 This will depend on your state and specific waste management regulations, so be sure to research your options once your AED is outdated or no longer functioning properly.

 Insurance companies typically do not offer discounts for having an AED machine on site.
 However, smaller businesses may be able to use it as a negotiation point for coverage options.

 On the contrary, failure to keep and maintain a defibrillator device on your property when it is legally required could result in hefty fines and major lawsuits.